 Like dietitians, psychologists and psychotherapists also need to be licensed by their state, carry liability insurance, and obtain continuing education credits.
 The licensing process normally includes a required internship (typically unpaid) as well as hundreds of hours of supervised practice.
 While you are under supervision, you can be paid for your work with clients, but you’ll also need to pay a senior professional in your field to supervise and consult with you.
 There are also fees for your state licensing exams and for legal clearance.

-Our 250 hour Eating Psychology Coach Certification Training takes 8 months to complete, and costs $6950.
+Our 250 hour Mind Body Eating Coach Certification Training takes 8 months to complete, and costs $6950.
 For this tuition cost, you’ll receive:

 - A thorough foundation in the fields of Mind Body Nutrition and Dynamic Eating Psychology, taught by Marc David, a pioneering and award-winning researcher who helped to originate these fields of study